MrEnder0/ver-cmp/README.md

 # Ver-CMP

-A useful cli-tool and library for compairing semantic versions
+Ver-CMP is a useful cli-tool and library for comparing semantic versions

 ## Cli App